 This rich, mildly smoky Canadian Maple Cedar Plank Salmon is glazed with maple syrup, balsamic, grainy mustard, butter & garlic.
 Easy and mouthwatering!

-I got hooked on cedar plank grilling, first with our Cedar Plank Flattened Chicken and Cedar Plank Whole Chicken recipes and now with planked salmon.
-The salmon is exquisitely moist and tender with a mild wood smoked flavor.
+The salmon is exquisitely moist and tender with a mild wood smoky flavor.
 The glaze is so rich and scrumptious that I increased the amount in the recipe to allow for extra to soak into a side like rice or quinoa.

 I got the inspiration for the glaze from a recipe by Jo Cooks.
 The glaze takes a few minutes to make and the salmon just 10 minutes to grill.